pingcap/docs-cn/tidb-lightning/tidb-lightning-physical-import-mode-usage.md

 sorted-kv-dir = "./some-dir"

 # Limits the bandwidth in which TiDB Lightning writes data into each TiKV
-# node in physical import mode.
+# node in the physical import mode.
 0 by default, which means no limit.
 # store-write-bwlimit = "128MiB"

 [tidb]